 What’s important is to make sure that everything on your resume is essential.
 Two pages of relevant information is good; two pages of filler is not.
-Concern yourself less about your resume’s length than about the quality of its content.
+Concern yourself less with its length than about the quality of its content.

-Obvious information, such as “References Available Upon Request,” can be left out.
+Obvious information, such as “References Available Upon Request,” can be omitted.

-Your modern resume will contain the same sections that would go on any resume, such as contact information, work experience, and education.
-However, a modern design must format this information in a way that’s helpful to a modern employer.
-Modern employers are likely to be reading your resume online rather than on paper, for example, and may want details that you wouldn’t see on a traditional resume.
+Your modern resume will contain the same sections that would go on any resume, such as contact information, work experience and education.
+However, a modern design must feature this information in a way that’s helpful to a modern employer.
+Today’s employers are likely to be reading your resume online rather than on paper and may want details that you wouldn’t see on a traditional resume.
 In this section, we’ll discuss what modern employers are looking for and how to format your resume accordingly.

-If you have a thoroughly filled out LinkedIn account with lots of references, hyperlink it in your Contact Information section.
-If you’re applying for a job that will involve social media use, such as online reputation management, include links to your other social media accounts too, like Twitter and Instagram.
+If you have a detailed and thorough LinkedIn account, hyperlink it in your Contact Information section.
+If you’re applying for a job that will involve social media use, such as corporate online reputation management, include links to your other social media accounts, too, like Twitter and Instagram.

-Make sure to keep those social media accounts professional and polished.
-They should be actively used, have high-quality profile pictures, and be filled with content that employers will want to see.
+Make sure to keep your social media accounts professional and polished.
+They should be actively used, have high-quality, work-appropriate profile pictures, and be filled with content that employers will want to see.

 If you want to learn to use your social media more effectively before putting it on your resume, there are free resources to help you.
-For example, HootSuite has an excellent free training program on social media marketing practices.
+For example, Hootsuite offers an excellent free training program on social media marketing practices.

-A modern resume doesn’t need your full residential address; in fact, that can put you at a higher risk for identity theft.
-Include just your city, state, and zip code.
+For instance, a modern resume doesn’t need your full residential address.
+Include just your city, state and ZIP code.

-Objectives are considered outdated in a modern job resume.
-It can be assumed that an employer already knows what your objective is, since they have your resume in their hands.
+Objectives are considered outdated in a modern resume.
+It can be assumed that an employer or recruiter already knows what your objective is, since they have your resume in their hands.

 Instead you may want to include a professional summary that states what you have to offer the employer as a candidate, instead of what you’re looking for.
-This is an especially good idea if you have a lot of work history.
+This is an especially good idea if you have a long work history.

 Some jobs, like medical assisting, require a specific skill set that should go in a Skills section.
 For a job that doesn’t require such specific knowledge, don’t have a Skills section, and list your achievements instead.